Skip to content

 Dry the pan completely using a paper towel so that rust won’t develop.

-Resource: I review 23 oils that should and shouldn’t be used to season cast iron in Best Oils for Seasoning Cast Iron.
+Resource: I used and reviewed 23 oils that should and shouldn’t be used to season cast iron in Best Oils for Seasoning Cast Iron.

 Repeat the process as much as you’d like to continue building up a polymerized layer of fat and oil that creates a slick cooking surface!